stemcl/stemcl/README.md

 - If you run out of host memory, set `use_hdd` to 1.
 This will save transmission functions to disk instead of keeping them in memory.
 Running out of host memory can happen if you use many slices or very high resolutions for the transmission or probe functions.
 This will slow down you simulation!
 Consider buying more RAM instead.

 ## Benchmarks
 All times are hh:mm:ss and transmission and probe sizes were identical.
+Parameters and specimen from the `sample/` directory were used, i.e. 40 slices, one detector, 64x64 pixels output image.
+Transmission precalculation and initialization times are included in the reported durations.

 |Count | GPU Type | 512x512  |1024x1024 |2048x2048 |4096x4096 |8192x8192  |16384x16384  |
 |-----:|----------|---------:|---------:|---------:|---------:|----------:|------------:|